arrow-py/arrow/README.md

 ## What?

 Arrow is a Python library with a sensible, intelligent approach to creating, manipulating, formatting and converting dates, times, and timestamps.
-It implements and updates the ``datetime`` type, compatibly enhancing existing methods and adding new ones, and has an intelligent module API that supports many common creation scenarios.
-Chances are, you'll find that it provides the functionality you commonly need with fewer imports and a lot less code.
+It implements and updates the datetime type, plugging gaps in functionality, while offering intelligent module API that supports many common creation scenarios.
+Simply put, it helps you work with dates and times with fewer imports and a lot less code.
 Arrow is simple, lightweight and heavily inspired by [moment.js](https://github.com/timrwood/moment>) and [requests](https://github.com/kennethreitz/requests).

 ## Why?